Our Best Vanguard Three-Fund Portfolio Paying Dividends!

 - Vanguard Total Bond Market Fund (VBTLX)

-To build a three fund ETF portfolio paying dividends, we will have to deviate slightly from the Bogleheads classic definition of a three fund portfolio.
+For building our 3 fund ETF portfolio paying dividends.
+We will have to deviate slightly from the Bogleheads classic definition.

 Not All Stocks Pay Dividends